dbt-labs/docs.getdbt.com/contributing/content-style-guide.md

 Don't worry if you're not sure where in the leftbar a new topic belongs.
 Do your best and when you submit your PR, the dbt Labs Documentation team will edit it and help to find the right placement.

-The right-hand TOC is created automatically when you add headings to a page.
+The right sidebar (rightbar), also known as the page TOC, is created automatically for all the H2 and H3 headings on a page.
+For details, see [Headings and Table of contents](https://docusaurus.io/docs/markdown-features/toc) in Docusaurus.

 ## Filenaming